Boiler CTF TryHackMe Walkthrough

 find / -perm -u=s 2>/dev/null

-A brief search on GTFOBIN reveals the exact command that should be run on the terminal with the proper location of the find to get the root level access on the target machine.
-The command was copied from the website.
+A brief search on GTFOBIN reveals the exact command that you should run on the terminal with the proper location of the find to get the root level access on the target machine.
+You copied the command from the website.

-From the enumeration for SUID permission, it was confirmed that the find was located in /usr/bin/ so using it with the command copied from GTFOBIN when executed on the stoner user shell gave the root level access on the target machine.
-At last, the root flag was read to conclude the machine.
+From the enumeration for SUID permission, the enumeration confirmed that the find was located in /usr/bin/, so using it with the command copied from GTFOBIN when the stoner user executed the shell gave root level access on the target machine.
+At last, the user read the root flag to conclude the machine.

 Q.11. root.txt